standout/Coding/nanobox/backup-scripts/README.md

   image: nanobox/mysql:5.6
 ```

-**You must** make sure that the environment variable `DATABASE_NAME` is correct.
-It will default to backup the database named `gonano` unless you override that by setting the `DATABASE_NAME` variable before you execute the script using bash.
+**You must** make sure that the environment variable `DATABASE_NAME` is correct before you execute the script using bash.
 You could also set the variable directly to the nanobox environment like this.

 ```
 $ nanobox evar add NAME_OF_YOUR_NANOBOX_APP DATABASE_NAME=foobar